 Introduction.
-In many types of writing and especially in essays, the introduction is also known as a ‘hook’ paragraph because it reminds us of a hook used in fishing when trying to catch a fish.
+In many types of writing and especially in essays, the introduction is also known as a 'hook' paragraph because it reminds us of a hook used in fishing.
 The purpose of an introduction is to hook or engage your reader and to encourage them to continue reading your essay.
 Your introduction will state your main ideas that will be supported in your essay and will usually include your thesis statement.

 Supporting Paragraphs.
 Supporting paragraphs are sometimes called "body paragraphs".
 Their purpose is to support the thesis.
 Each supporting paragraph will typically include a focused topic sentence or point.
 Your point is developed by discussing and presenting supporting evidence, reasons and examples that are designed to convince us that your thesis has merit.
 Each supporting paragraph typically ends with a wrap up sentence.

 Point—State your point that supports the topic of this paragraph.